docuvision/linear-issue-creator/readme.md

 - action: `submitted` reviewed PR as 'changes_requested' -> marks the gh action sender's assigned user sub issue and parent issue as 'Changes Requested' (will create issue if one doesn't exist)
 - action: `review_requested` (re-requested event) -> finds existing issues with the requested_reviewer's username and sets them to 'Todo' (linear integration resets parent ticket to review state)

+*note* when a changes requested changes the parent issue, it waits for manual intervention from the user to change it to something else after the changes are made.

 ## Release Tags:
 ```